Sensitive Choice

 Pregnancy and asthma

 Many women find their asthma changes during pregnancy.
+This can be due to a range of factors such as changes in the immune system and allergic rhinitis (hay fever).
 Whether your asthma is better or worse, good asthma control when you are pregnant is vital for the best possible health for you and your baby.

-Because you are breathing for your baby too, well controlled asthma means your baby will have good oxygen supply for normal growth and development, preventing low birth weight and premature delivery.
+Keep taking your medications as prescribed.
+Stopping your medications can put your baby at risk.
+You’re breathing for your baby too, so well controlled asthma means your baby will have a good oxygen supply for normal growth and development, preventing low birth weight and premature delivery.

 Asthma medications